uzbugg/crpyto/README.md

 # crpyto
 -A python crypto library with minimal dependencies

--Still in super early stages, looking for cool ideas!
+-Still in super early stages

 -One opt for future research could involve trying to deep-learn some mappings to break these crypto algos.